NETWAYS/gitlab-training/day2/01_Workflows/06_Github_Flow.md

 * Pull changes from `upstream` HEAD to own repository master branch to sync development
 * Remote `HEAD` is the default branch for this repository, usually `master`
 * Remember, HEAD is just a smart pointer.
-You can use a branch name too.
+You can use a branch name too

 Example: